d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 to estimate the labels $y$.
-This is just a linear regression problem where our featrues are given by the powers of $x$, the $w_i$ given the model’s weights, and the bias is given by $w_0$ since $x^0 = 1$ for all $x$.
+This is just a linear regression problem where our features are given by the powers of $x$, the $w_i$ given the model’s weights, and the bias is given by $w_0$ since $x^0 = 1$ for all $x$.
 Since this is just a linear regression problem,